Shntd2/Readit-backend/MDS_development_description.md

 				* First opens sign in page
 				* In sign in page must be button redirecting to sign up page
 			* Create client-side and server-side data validation system in sign in and in sign up logic
-			* If user chooses direct registration without connecting to existiong Google account:
+			* If user chooses direct registration without connecting to existing Google account:
 				* He will need to enter his:
 				* Name (variable)
 					* Forbid signs usage besides the hyphen